The rifle range consists of shooting stations at distances from 25 yards out to 300 yards. Shooting can be done from the shooting line

 Remember no 50 BMG cal of any kind is to be shot at the 200 and 300 yard steel gongs and mounts.
 We had expected them to last for years, so we paid a lot extra for the special steel.
 The 50 BMGs also just have too much energy for the gongs and the mounts and most of the 50 BMG is steel core.

-Please refer to the Rifle Range Rules that are posted at the range.
+Please refer to the Rifle Range Rules that are posted at the range for range use and safety requirements, also for handgun and shotgun use restrictions.
 For more information contact the Rifle Chair HERE .